Early Voting Changes In North Carolina Spark Bipartisan Controversy

 When the legislature debated the early voting law in June, Democratic state Rep. Amos Quick said the requirement that if one early voting site is open on the weekend, all the rest of a county's sites also have to be open could discourage counties from holding any weekend hours.

-"Weekend early voting has been preferred...by certain populations," Quick said, referring to African-American voters.
+"Weekend early voting has been preferred ... by certain populations," Quick said, referring to African-American voters.
 "Certain populations whose right to vote who has not only been highlighted but has been protected in recent court decisions."

 In 2016, a federal appeals court ruled a 2013 state law that cut early voting by a week and got rid of same-day registration and out-of-precinct voting targeted African-Americans with "surgical precision."

-The three-judge panel of the 4th U.S. Circuit Court of Appeals wrote GOP lawmakers asked for racial data about the breakdown of early voting usage and after learning that more African-Americans, who generally back Democrats, voted early compared to white voters, they changed the bill to eliminate the first week of early voting.
+The three-judge panel of the 4th U.S. Circuit Court of Appeals wrote that GOP lawmakers asked for racial data about the breakdown of early voting usage, and after learning that more African-Americans, who generally back Democrats, voted early compared to white voters, they changed the bill to eliminate the first week of early voting.

 Republican state Rep. David Lewis, who championed the most recent changes to early voting this summer, said during debate on the bill that minimizing confusion for voters was the goal.